About Us and Our Expertise

 Stella is currently a Ph.D. candidate in Educational Leadership at Concordia University- River Forest.

 Su Joun (she/her/hers) is the Principal of Diversity@Workplace Consulting Group LLC which works with organizations to diversify their workforce and create inclusive, equitable work environments through consultation and training.

-Zainub has over a decade of experience working with and for Global Fortune 500 Companies such as Boston Scientific, Olympus America, and Chubb Corporation.
-She has developed and influenced product marketing on a regional and international level.
+Zainub has worked with and for global organizations such as Boston Scientific, Olympus America, and Chubb Corporation.
 The majority of her experience is in the medical device industry where she marketed surgical devices and systems.
 Zainub has played an active part in supporting the team and organizational culture throughout all of her roles.

+Zainub has facilitated and taught classes in diversity, equity, and inclusion (DEI) through the Greater Boston Chamber of Commerce, MAAPS, and Skillshare.
 She received her Master’s in Business Administration from Babson College and her Bachelor’s degree in Political Science with a minor in Anthropology from Rutgers University.
-Most recently, Zainub completed a certificate in Diversity and Inclusion from eCornell.
-She is currently completing a course on Gender Inclusion through the University of Pittsburgh.
+Most recently, Zainub completed a certificate in DEI communications from the Public Relations Society of America.